Eligibility for Regular Ed Bus Service

 How do I sign my child up for Bus Service?

-Fill out the Bus Rider Permit form completely and turn into the campus or Transportation.
+Fill out the Bus Rider Eligibility Request form completely and turn into the campus or Transportation.
 This form may be located on this web page, at your campus, or at the BCISD Transportation Department.

 Can my younger student walk home with their older sibling from the bus stop?

 Transportation must have written documentation from a parent or legal guardian stating that a younger child will be released to an older sibling.
 Pre-K, Kindergarten, and 1st Grade MUST have an approved adult or approved sibling at the stop.
 All approvals must be in writing and will not be accepted via phone calls.
 The sibling release form may be found on this web page, or at the BCISD Transportation Department.